 \section{Behavior Analysis}

-For the pupil dilation and the treadmill speed of each mouse we performed one CCA analysis each.
-The CCA analysis was done with 5-fold cross validation.
-We split the recording time with a 80/20 ratio and fit the CCA weights on the train split.
+For the pupil dilation and the treadmill speed of each mouse, we performed one CCA analysis each.
+The CCA analysis was done with 5-fold cross-validation.
+We split the recording time with an 80/20 ratio and fit the CCA weights on the train split.
 The correlations were computed between the CCA combination $\sum_i w_i^{(cca)}\mathbf{z}^{(i)}$ and the behavioural variable (pupil dilation or treadmill speed) on the test split. $w_i^{(cca)}$ are the CCA weights and $\mathbf{z}^{(1)},\dots,\mathbf{z}^{(k)} \in \mathbb{R}^T$ are the latent variables.
-For each mouse, we computed the average correlation across the cross-validation. \cref{tab:cca_correlation} shows the average of those correlation values across all mice.
-For two selected videos and mice we plotted their normalized pupil dilation and treadmill speed against the corresponding normalized CCA combination of the latent over whole videos time, which correspond to $\sim 300$ time points (\cref{fig:cca_plot1}).
+For each mouse, we computed the average correlation across the cross-validation.
+For two selected videos and mice, we plotted their normalized pupil dilation and treadmill speed against the corresponding normalized CCA combination of the latent over the whole video time, which corresponds to $\sim 300$ time points (\cref{fig:cca_plot1}).